 - Select an icon.
 This will help guide the student to choose the correct assignment.
 (Optional)

 - Add a description.
 This is helpful if you plan to share the assignment or to remind you of the details of the assignment.
 The student does not see this section.
 (Optional)

 - Re-order the units.
 You can click and drag the unit or units you wish to move.
 (Optional)

 - Preview the content.
-Click on any of the underlined blue components to launch the content.
+Click on any of the underlined blue links to launch any of the units.
 (Optional)

-- Remove units or components within the unit.
+- Remove any units within the unit.
 Click the Trash can icon next to the unit you wish to remove.
 (Optional)

 7) Click the Create button.